rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Taxation Defined.md

 A contract is impaired if the terms and conditions of a contract is changed by law or by a party without the consent of the other, thereby weaking the position or rights of the latter.
 In simpler terms, tax cannot disturb the operation of a contract between two parties by a mere taxing statute.[^3]

 Lastly, the power of taxation is both constitutionally and inherently limited.
-Also see: [[./Limitations of Taxation|Limitations of Taxation]]
+Also see: [[Limitations of Taxation|Limitations of Taxation]]
 ### As a Process
 Taxation as a process refers to the levying and assessment of tax.
 - Taxes are levied/imposed through the power of the Congress.